NoLieNoSean/NoNotes/content/Notes/CAL1_L4.md

 > We have to show that every Cauchy sequence in $C[a, b]$ converges (in $C[a, b]$, of course).
 Suppose $(f_{n})$ is a Cauchy sequence in $C[a, b]$.
 Then, given $\epsilon>0$, $\exists N\in \mathbb{N}$ such that $n_{1}, n_{2}\geq N\implies \lVert f_{n_{1}}-f_{n_{2}} \rVert_{\infty}<\epsilon \implies \sup_{x\in[a, b]}|f_{n_{1}}(x)-f_{n_{2}}(x)|<\epsilon$.
 So, $(f_{n})$ satisfies the [[Analysis1_L33#The Cauchy Criterion|Cauchy criterion]] for [[Analysis1_L33#Uniform convergence|uniform convergence]].
 Thus, $(f_{n})\to f$, where $f$ is continuous.

 Note that $(C[a, b], \lVert \cdot \rVert_{\infty})$ and $(C[a, b], \lVert \cdot \rVert)$, where the latter uses the norm induced by the inner product, are different spaces.
 The first one is complete, and the second one is not.
 As a counter example, consider the sequence of functions $(f_{n})=x, x^{2}, x^{3}, \dots$  in $(C[0, 1], \lVert \cdot \rVert)$.
 They converge to a function $f$ which is $1$ at $x=1$ and $0$ everywhere else - certainly not in $C[0, 1]$.
 However, the sequence of functions is a Cauchy sequence with respect to $\lVert \cdot \rVert$: For every $\epsilon>0$, $\exists N\in \mathbb{N}$ such that $n_{1}, n_{2}>N \implies \sqrt{  \int_{0}^{1} |x^{n_{1}}-x^{n_{2}}| \, dx}<\epsilon$.
 While we are at it, also note that $(f_{n})$ is not a Cauchy sequence in $(C[a, b], \lVert \cdot \rVert_{\infty})$.

+---

+Refer LADW, chapter 5 for parallelogram identity, polarization identity, and the relation between norms and inner products.